GSA/digitalgov.gov/content/news/2021/11/2021-11-05-webinar-recap-u-s-web-design-system-september-2021-monthly-call.md

 **Q: Is there any file showing the current version of USWDS, so I can be sure that I’m on it?**

 A: Consult [GitHub](https://github.com/uswds/uswds/releases) for our current releases.
 Check your \`package.json\` file if you’ve downloaded the USWDS package from NPM.
-Look for a line like **“uswds”: “^2.8.0”**— in this case, the active USWDS version is 2.8.0.
+Look for a line like `“uswds”: “^2.8.0”`&mdash;in this case, the active USWDS version is 2.8.0.

 **Q: How does Layout Paragraphs play with USWDS?**